lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-7. Check to see if the application was requested to display the raw information (-r) and print it to the console if necessary.
+7. A check to see if the application was requested to display the raw information (-r) and print it to the console if necessary.

 ```cpp
          if (FLAGS_r) {